xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 We  could  pursue  both  of  these structures much  farther,  but remember that our purpose here is  not  to  build a Pascal or a C compiler, but rather to study compilers in general.
-For those of you  who DO want to deal with Pascal or C, I hope I've given  you enough of a start so that you can  take  it  from  here (although you'll soon need some of the stuff we still haven't  covered yet, such as typing and procedure calls).
+For those of you  who _do_ want to deal with Pascal or C, I hope I've given  you enough of a start so that you can  take  it  from  here (although you'll soon need some of the stuff we still haven't  covered yet, such as typing and procedure calls).
 For the rest of you, stay